WildCard-TheBoard/Pan-TheBoard/Privacy.md

 Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact the author.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact the author at jkadreamer at gmail dot com.